 Timur, or Tamerlane as he is also known, has monopolised a large part of Central Asian history, overshadowing other fascinating characters and periods that shaped the region.
 His historical significance, coupled with the fascination it inspired in the West and modern Uzbekistan’s efforts to portray him as the founder of the nation, has meant that Timur has eclipsed a dynasty that became the great Central Asian power of the 16th century and that left its indelible mark in the region.
 That dynasty are the Shaybanids.

-The traveller that today wonders in the streets of Bukhara, admiring its mosques, madrasahs and khankahs will, perhaps unknowingly, be witnessing the splendour that remains of the Shaybanid Khanate of Bukhara, which in its peak stretched from Herat in the south to Kazakh Turkestan in the north, from the shores of the Persian Caspian in the west to the westernmost borders of China in the east.
+The traveller that today wonders in the streets of Bukhara, admiring its mosques, madrasahs and khanqahs will, perhaps unknowingly, be witnessing the splendour that remains of the Shaybanid Khanate of Bukhara, which in its peak stretched from Herat in the south to Kazakh Turkestan in the north, from the shores of the Persian Caspian in the west to the westernmost borders of China in the east.
 Who were the Shaybanids and how did they manage to rule Central Asia for a century?

-Like the majority of the states that took shape in Central Asia and beyond after the Mongol invasion, the Shaybanids are descendants from a Mongol prince, in their case of Shayban, from whom they took their name, a grandson of Genghis Khan himself through his eldest son Jochi.
+Like the majority of the states that took shape in Central Asia and beyond after the Mongol invasion, the Shaybanids were descendants from a Mongol prince, in their case of Shayban, from whom they took their name, a grandson of Genghis Khan himself through his eldest son Jochi.
 They were but one of the many tribes that composed the Mongol Empire and, after its collapse, the Golden Horde.
 Later own, their confederation would refer themselves as Uzbeks, which may come from the name of a ruler the Golden Horde under which they served, Öz Beg Khan (r.
 1313-1341).

 The Shaybanids first rose to prominence during the leadership of Abul Khayr Khan (r.
 1428-1468), who united a number tribes and established an impressive state in modern Kazakhstan.
 His legacy, however, was short-lived as before his death his empire starting falling apart.
 The defeat against another Mongol tribe, the Oirats, dealt a serious blow that was made worse by the desertion of two of his vassal chiefs, Kerey and Janibek, who would go on to establish the Kazakh Khanate.
 It would be his grandson, Muhammad Shaybani who would not only equal but surpass his grandfather and establish the Shaybanids in what became their homeland for a century.